Lucisokiu/whoru_redesign/README.md

 **WHORU**__

-Hello, this is a first version, it will be updated in the future__
+Hello, this is a first version, it will be updated in the future.

 # **DEMO**
 ![Alt text](image/regis.png)